 #1 Samsung MC12J8035CT 1.2 cu. ft.
 Convection Microwave Oven

 WHY WE LIKE IT: The best convection microwave oven with an easy-to-clean ceramic interior that includes 1,650 watts of power and a PowerGrill Duo feature that turns your microwave into a grill.

 Convection microwave ovens are known for being more powerful and with more robust features than lesser microwaves.
 We included the Samsung MC12J8035CT model because we think it’s the best convection microwave oven thanks to its powerful wattage rating and impressive features.
 This model has one of the highest wattage ratings that we found through our research at 1,650 watts.
-The countertop convection microwave offers 1.2 cubic feet of internal capacity which is a median range.
+The countertop convection microwave offers 1.2 cubic feet of internal capacity, a median range.
 However, for larger families, this might be a bit too small.
 The external dimensions measure 23.43 inches wide, 18.5 inches deep, and 15.87 inches tall with a 15-inch diameter glass turntable.
-This Samsung model comes with a drop-down door that makes it easier to load and unload plates and dishes.
-Plus the door handle is easier for people with mobility issues.
+This Samsung model comes with a drop-down door that makes loading and unloading plates and dishes easier.
+Plus, the door handle is easier for people with mobility issues.

 Award: HONORABLE MENTION